After Wisdom Tooth Removal

 Swelling

 • Expect swelling, especially if the surgery was difficult – beginning about 48 hours after surgery.
-Pain and swelling are usually the worst on the 3rd day after surgery.

-• Apply ice to checks as soon as possible, after Surgery.
+• Apply ice to cheeks as soon as possible, after Surgery.
 For the first three days – place ice on cheeks for 20 minutes, then remove for 20 minutes, on each affected side.
 Use as often as possible.

 • Keep head elevated when resting or sleeping – use extra pillows to elevate your head, or sleep in a recliner the first 72 hours.